dojo/docs/dijit/popup.rst

 orient (string[])
   When placing a pop-up around a DOM node, it is possible to specify where the pop-up should appear around it by providing an array of position strings.
 Dijit will try each position in order until the pop-up appears fully within the viewport.
 Possible values are:

-  * before: places drop down to the left of the anchor node/widget, or to the right in the case of RTL scripts like Hebrew and Arabic
+    * before: places drop down to the left of the anchor node/widget, or to the right in the case of RTL scripts like Hebrew and Arabic; aligns either the top of the drop down with the top of the anchor, or the bottom of the drop down with bottom of the anchor.
-  * after: places drop down to the right of the anchor node/widget, or to the left in the case of RTL scripts like Hebrew and Arabic
+    * after: places drop down to the right of the anchor node/widget, or to the left in the case of RTL scripts like Hebrew and Arabic; aligns either the top of the drop down with the top of the anchor, or the bottom of the drop down with bottom of the anchor.
+    * before-centered: centers drop down to the left of the anchor node/widget, or to the right in the case of RTL scripts like Hebrew and Arabic
+    * after-centered: centers drop down to the right of the anchor node/widget, or to the left in the case of RTL scripts like Hebrew and Arabic
+    * above-centered: drop down is centered above anchor node
-  * above: drop down goes above anchor node
+    * above: drop down goes above anchor node, left sides aligned
-  * above-alt: same as above except right sides aligned instead of left
+    * above-alt: drop down goes above anchor node, right sides aligned
+    * below-centered: drop down is centered above anchor node
     * below: drop down goes below anchor node
-  * below-alt: same as below except right sides aligned instead of left
+    * below-alt: drop down goes below anchor node, right sides aligned

   If left undefined, the default value is ``[ "below", "below-alt", "above", "above-alt" ]``.